lkuper/CMPS290S-2018-09/course-overview.md

 ### Blogistics

-  - Each post will credit its author and editor, and you're also welcome to cross-post your individual posts to your own blog if you have one.
+  - Each post will credit its author and editor (unless you elect to remain anonymous), and you're also welcome to cross-post your individual posts to your own blog if you have one.
   - Posts will be in Markdown format (with LaTeX support via MathJax if needed), and the blog will live in the course GitHub repo and will be generated and hosted via GitHub Pages.
   - We'll be making the most of GitHub Pages' site generation automation (which uses Jekyll behind the scenes), so that all you have to do is write Markdown files.
 You should not have to install Jekyll locally.
   - Draft posts will live in [the `_drafts` directory in our course repo](https://github.com/lkuper/CMPS290S-2018-09/tree/master/_drafts) until they're ready to go.
 Feel free to start pushing ideas or notes to `_drafts` at any time.
 These shouldn't have a date in the filename.